FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 ```
 You should now be able to delete any reference data by clicking the delete icon on the list.

-At this point, the datagrid configuration is fully functionnal, and you should be able to list, edit or delete any reference data value.
+At this point, the datagrid configuration is fully working, and you should be able to list, edit or delete any reference data value.

 ## Internationalization

 You have to create 2 translation files.
-Here is an example for english language :
+Here is an example for english:
 ```yaml
 #acme/Bundle/SupplierBundle/Resources/translations/messages.en.yml